 This may be required.

-If your primary language is not English, you must provide official scores on the TOEFL or IELTS Academic regardless of the language of instruction used at your undergraduate degree conferring institution.
+If your first and native language is not English, you must provide official scores on the TOEFL or IELTS regardless of the language of instruction used at your undergraduate degree conferring institution.
 Applicants with both a high school diploma and undergraduate studies at institutions where the language of instruction was English may qualify for a waiver for this requirement.
 Waiver requests should be emailed to sports [[at]] sps [[dot]] columbia [[dot]] edu and include both unofficial undergraduate and high school transcripts.

 - To submit TOEFL iBT scores: Visit www.ets.org and send your official score to our school code 2594.
 Please note: we do not accept TOEFL best scores.